You have a brilliant idea for a new offer — a course, ebook, or consulting program. You know your audience will respond.

 I’ve attended a lot of presentations where gurus (or guru wannabes) made a big deal about creating one type of content … articles, blog posts, podcasts, or videos.
-Dennis share methods of not just creating content easily, but also how to repurpose each type of content to another format, so that you end up with greater copywriting productivity — getting yourself out there in front of the major players in your target audience.
+Dennis shares methods of not just creating content easily, but also repurposing each type of content to another format, so that you end up with greater copywriting productivity — getting yourself out there in front of the major players in your target audience.

-Dennis show you how to create 10 pieces of content in each of 5 different formats in one month.
-I reviewed the plan and it’s very do-able (in fact, I’m going to be working through this program myself – it’s just what I’ve been looking for).
-You may be able to repurpose each of these 50 pieces of content (such as turning a blog post into a Powerpoint video and then strip out the audio portion to make a podcast episode, and then maybe also post the article to Facebook and to an article directory.
+Dennis shows you how to create 10 pieces of content in 5 different formats in one month.
+It’s very do-able (I’ve used it myself).
+You can repurpose each of these 50 pieces of content (such as turning a blog post into a Powerpoint video and then strip out the audio portion to make a podcast episode, and then maybe also post the article to Facebook and to an article directory).

 The content creation of 50 content pieces in a month might take you around an hour a day, 5 days a week, and then maybe a little more time spent repurposing each.
 Of course, any or all of this process could be easily outsourced if you wanted.

 Dennis calls this the 5×10 system and you can get your copy here.